microsoft/maro/docs/source/scenarios/citi_bike.md

 ### Data Preparation

 To start the simulation of Citi Bike scenario, users need to first generate the related data.
-Below are the introduction to the related commands:
+Below is the introduction to the related commands:

 #### Environment List Command